FeynGrav : FeynCalc extension for gravity amplitudes

 This paper has two objectives.
-The first one is to present a (relatively) simple way to obtain expressions for Feynman rules for gravity is a way suitable for an implementation in a computer algebra system.
-The second one is to present ``FeynGrav'', an extension for FeynCalc package that implements Feynman rules obtained in the proposed way.
-We only discuss the case of general relativity with non-supersymmetric massless matter of spin $0$, $1$, and $1/2$ (the later being described by Dirac spinors) with the minimal coupling to gravity.
-We believe that the mathematical framework presented in the paper provides a way to obtain the corresponding expressions for other models of gravity in a similar way.
+The first one is to present a (relatively) simple algorithm to obtain expressions for Feynman rules for gravity in a form suitable for implementation in a computer algebra system.
+The second one is to present ``FeynGrav'', an extension for FeynCalc package that implements the given algorithm.
+We obtain Feynman rules for general relativity and for non-supersymmetric minimally coupled scalars, massless vectors, and Dirac fermions.
+We believe that the discussed mathematical framework also provides a way to obtain Feynman rules in other models of gravity.

-The paper is organized as follows.
-In the next section we describe a way to obtain Feynman rules for gravity to any valence.
-To pursuit this purpose we choose a way different from the one used in \cite{Prinz:2020nru}.
-We introduce families of tensors which can be relatively easy generated in a computer algebra system.
-In Section \ref{Section_Implementation} we discuss this implementation and present a few examples of calculations performed with FeynGrav.
-We conclude in Section \ref{Section_Conclusion}.